StereoSpike: Depth Learning with a Spiking Neural Network: Abstract

 \section{Abstract}

 Depth estimation is an important computer vision task, useful in particular for navigation in autonomous vehicles, or for object manipulation in robotics.
-Here we solved it using an end-to-end neuromorphic approach, combining two event-based cameras and a Spiking Neural Network (SNN) with a slightly modified U-Net-like encoder-decoder architecture, that we named \emph{StereoSpike}.
+Here, we propose to solve it using \emph{StereoSpike}, an end-to-end neuromorphic approach, combining two event-based cameras and a Spiking Neural Network (SNN) with a modified U-Net-like encoder-decoder architecture.
 More specifically, we used the Multi Vehicle Stereo Event Camera Dataset (MVSEC).
 It provides a depth ground-truth, which was used to train StereoSpike in a supervised manner, using surrogate gradient descent.
 We propose a novel readout paradigm to obtain a dense analog prediction --the depth of each pixel-- from the spikes of the decoder.
-We demonstrate that this architecture generalizes very well, even better than its non-spiking counterparts, leading to state-of-the-art test accuracy.
-To the best of our knowledge, it is the first time that such a large-scale regression problem is solved by a fully spiking network.
-Finally, we show that low firing rates (\textless 10\%) can be obtained via regularization, with a minimal cost in accuracy.
+We demonstrate that this architecture generalizes very well, even better than its non-spiking counterparts, leading to near state-of-the-art test accuracy.
+To the best of our knowledge, it is the first time that such a large-scale regression problem is solved by a fully spiking neural network.
+Finally, we show that very low firing rates (\textless 5\%) can be obtained via regularization, with a minimal cost in accuracy.
 This means that StereoSpike could be efficiently implemented on neuromorphic chips, opening the door for low power and real time embedded systems.